VictoryCTO/project-python-flask/README.txt

 # 05 04 push did not activate action because of md extension in paths-ignore.
 # 06 More changes, including removal of poetry caching from workflow to help find the bug.
 # 07 That worked.
 Warnings for trim trailing spaces and fix end of files.
 Pulled origin to sync local.
+# 08 Issue 01 resolved.
+# 09 Text to provide change to this file.